Jon8897/cybersecurity-portfolio/README.md

 ## Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
 This repository showcases my hands-on experience in cybersecurity, including projects and tasks completed as part of the **Google Cybersecurity Professional Certificate program**.
-This portfolio demonstrates my ability to conduct security audits, analyze risks, and apply compliance regulations, along with other cybersecurity skills.
+This portfolio demonstrates my ability to conduct security audits, analyse risks, and apply compliance regulations, along with other cybersecurity skills.

 ---